xy1718/muLabsDAO/README.md

 Or if you are lazy you can use the run script (which just does jekyll serve)

-That's it, your local copy of the Crisp DNA site should be up and running on [http://localhost:4000](http://localhost:4000)
+That's it, your local copy of the muLasbDAO DNA site should be up and running on [http://localhost:4000](http://localhost:4000)

 Every time you edit a source doc (under _docs) it will update the site automatically.